Playys228/Mentor-Hometasks/JavaScript/Base/lesson6/closure.md

 ## 3 task

-Transform array of numbers to array of functions that will alert that digits:
+Transform array of numbers to array of functions that will console.log and return that digits:

 ```javascript